 Shared reading is a part of the balanced reading model (read aloud, shared reading, guided reading, and independent reading).

-This is a 15ish minute block of time within that model that should be practiced daily.
+It is a 15ish minute block of time within that model that should be practiced daily.
 Simply stated it’s the “We do.” part of the gradual release model.
-This element is a crucial.
+This element is crucial.
 It’s time for the teacher and students to practice together.

 It is important to teach what “really matters” connected to a shared text.
 “We always want students to leave each reading experience enriched by the language and the text because of the shared approach, so we shouldn’t find hundreds of vocabulary words and instructional opportunities in a single text.